Dia-git/Data-analysis-portfolio/README.md

 Welcome to my **Data Analysis Portfolio!**

 This repository showcases my work, skills, and continuous learning in **data analytics**, highlighting real‑world projects that reflect my analytical approach and storytelling focus.
-Each project demonstrates different steps of the data workflow — from exploration and cleaning to analysis, visualization, and insight generation.
+Each project demonstrates different steps of the data workflow, from exploration and cleaning to analysis, visualization, and insight generation.

 ---